Heroic Children: Critical reception

 An op-ed in Israel National News said the book "rivets the reader, no matter how many books about the Holocaust he has read".
 In addition to depicting each child's daily battle for survival, the review asserts that "[t]he parents of the children are beyond belief.
 Their willingness to endanger themselves and sacrifice their own lives in frenzied and often futile efforts to save their children attests to a love that surpasses the reality we know."
 This review also lauds the book for putting to rest the canard that the Jews did not resist the Nazis, as the stories reveal the cunning and deception employed by the Germans to control and subdue the population.

 The Jewish Book Council recommended the book for ages 12 and up.

 Awards and honors

-Heroic Children received an honorable mention in the Nonfiction–Culture category at the 2016 Eric Hoffer Book Awards.

 The book received the 2016 Benjamin Franklin Book Award for non-fiction cover design, small format, from the Independent Book Publishers Association.